 Don’t take more cocaine to counteract the effects of a crash after using: let your body and mind recover, seek help if you are having trouble handling it.

 If there’s one thing that can really be dangerous, it’s mixing drugs.
 We’ve compiled here the safety profiles of various mixes with cocaine (legal and illegal), but don’t swear by them.
-As with all matters drug-related, everyone is different and you can very easily experience an unexpected adverse reaction.
-If you’re taking medication, you need to be extremely wary when taking illegal drugs.
-Their interactions with prescribed medication are often poorly researched and you will definitely not be warned by your doctor about it.
+If you’re taking prescribed medication, be extremely wary when taking recreational drugs.
+These interactions are often poorly researched and you will definitely not be warned by your doctor about it.

 Harm Reduction for cocaine